taborda-cws-prototype/docker/README.md

 There are two Docker Compose files.
 Choose the profile suitable for your deployment.

 The docker-compose-release.yml file runs the system from Docker images published to Amazon's EC2 Container Registry (ECR).
-To run from release images, update the docker-compose-release.yml file with appropriate tags for the UI and API containers and use the docker-compose up command to run the system.
+To run from release images, update the [docker-compose-release.yml](https://github.com/taborda-cws-prototype/docker) file with appropriate tags (i.e., local path where the repositories are cloned) for the UI and API containers and use the docker-compose up command to run the system.

     % docker-compose -f docker-compose-release.yml up